sgamit09/03-2022-UCF-FS-Bootcamp-password.generator/README.md

 ![image](https://user-images.githubusercontent.com/98362675/162073617-66001ebc-243c-48c8-8500-ce995d67e173.png)

 Next you will be given a series of prompts to decide what characters (special, uppercase & lowercase letters, & numbers) you want to include in your password.
 Some of the prompts used are shown in the screenshots below.
-Then after you have went through the prompts the password will appear on the screen for use.
+Then after the prompts, the generated password will appear on the screen for use.

 ![image](https://user-images.githubusercontent.com/98362675/162074057-04f7363c-6769-49c3-bc7b-4f94ccb0a261.png)